Udall family: Pioneer generation

-In 1887 David was made a stake president, a higher position in the Mormon hierarchy.
+In 1887, David was made a stake president, a higher position in the Mormon hierarchy.
 In that position, he oversaw Mormon affairs over a broad portion of Arizona.

 That same year, Tommy Stewart, David's double brother-in-law, was elected to serve in the Utah Territorial Legislature.
-David's wife Eliza, was Tommy's sister, and Tommy was married to David's sister Mary, making Tommy a member of the Udall family by marriage.
+David's wife Eliza was Tommy's sister, and Tommy was married to David's sister Mary, making Tommy a member of the Udall family by marriage.
 Tommy would later become mayor of Kanab.

-In 1890, the LDS Church officially declared that it opposed its members entering into polygamous marriage.
-After this, hostility toward Mormons in many communities outside of Utah decreased.
-Between improved relations with non-Mormons and an ever-growing Mormon population in eastern Arizona, David's popularity improved such that he was elected to a single term in the Arizona Territorial Legislature in 1899, as a Republican.
+In 1890, the LDS Church officially declared that it opposed its members entering into polygamous marriages.
+After this, hostility toward Mormons in many communities outside Utah decreased.
+Between improved relations with non-Mormons and an ever-growing Mormon population in eastern Arizona, David's popularity improved, such that he was elected to a single term in the Arizona Territorial Legislature in 1899 as a Republican.
 He died as a widely respected member of his community in 1938, living long enough to see several of his sons elected to public office.

 David's younger brother, Joseph Udall, also settled in Arizona, becoming a Mormon Bishop in Eagar, Arizona, and was active in local politics.
 He served as chairman of the Apache County Board of Supervisors, 1906–1920.